 Create feedback loops between cultural and operational improvements.
 When you implement new workspace management tools, monitor their impact on cultural indicators such as employee satisfaction, collaboration frequency, and team cohesion.
 Similarly, when working on cultural development, consider which operational changes might support and sustain the behavioural shifts you’re trying to create.

 Remember that both workplace culture and workspace management evolve continuously.
 Regular assessment and adjustment ensure they remain aligned as your organisation grows and changes.
-The goal is to create a workplace where the systems genuinely enable the culture you want to build.
+The goal is to create a workplace where the systems genuinely enable the culture you want to build, and where thoughtful integrations between different workplace technologies support seamless operations.